Kabimbum/Kabimbum/README.md

 - 🎓 I'm currently studying **Computer Science**
 - 💡 Always eager to learn new tech and tools
 - 🤝 Open to collaboration on student-friendly and creative projects
-- 🎨 Love to mix tech with design: from code to canvas!
 - 🧩 Fun fact: I like to build things just to break and rebuild them again 😉

 ---